Abscess (Incision & Drainage)

 An abscess is sometimes called a boil.
 It happens when bacteria get trapped under the skin and start to grow.
 Pus forms inside the abscess as the body responds to the bacteria.
 An abscess can happen with an insect bite, ingrown hair, blocked oil gland, pimple, cyst, or puncture wound.

 Your healthcare provider has drained the pus from your abscess.
-If the abscess pocket was large, your healthcare provider may have put in gauze packing.
-Your provider will need to remove or replace it on your next visit. .
-You may not need antibiotics to treat a simple abscess, unless the infection is spreading into the skin around the wound (cellulitis).
+If the abscess pocket was large, your provider may have put in gauze packing.
+Your provider will need to remove or replace it on your next visit.
+Antibiotics may have been prescribed if the infection is spreading around the wound.
+But you may not need them to treat a simple abscess.

 The wound will take about 1 to 2 weeks to heal, depending on the size of the abscess.
 Healthy tissue will grow from the bottom and sides of the opening until it seals over.